bartvm/rnn/README.md

  * [LSTM](#rnn.LSTM) : a vanilla Long-Short Term Memory module;
   * [FastLSTM](#rnn.FastLSTM) : a faster [LSTM](#rnn.LSTM);
  * [Sequencer](#rnn.Sequencer) : applies an encapsulated module to all elements in an input sequence;
+ * [Distribute](#rnn.Distribute) : applies an encapsulated module to all elements in an input sequence, and distribute other inputs over each step in the sequence;
  * [BiSequencer](#rnn.BiSequencer) : used for implementing Bidirectional RNNs and LSTMs;
  * [BiSequencerLM](#rnn.BiSequencerLM) : used for implementing Bidirectional RNNs and LSTMs for language models;
  * [Repeater](#rnn.Repeater) : repeatedly applies the same input to an AbstractRecurrent instance;